deryayigit/ceng-foundations/README.md

 # CENG Foundations

-This repository showcases the projects I developed during my Computer Engineering studies, reflecting the core knowledge I gained and my practical experience with problem-solving.
+This repository presents the projects I developed and the core knowledge I acquired during my Computer Engineering studies.
+You can review the work to see my projects in action.
+Each folder in this repository can be considered as a standalone project, similar to an individual repository.
 ---

 ## 📂 Repository Structure